 SECURE YOUR PHONE / MOBILE DEVICE

 – Set a strong passcode: minimum six-digit passcode using a mix of lowercase letters and numbers.
-You can see our quick guide to easily creating and remembering stronger passwords here.
+You can see our quick guide to easily creating and remembering stronger passwords.

 – Avoid unnecessary apps: Whenever you install a new app, you will need to authorize that app to carry out certain actions on your phone, including accessing your contacts, your messages, your photos, videos, and more.
 A good rule of thumb is – if it’s free, you’re paying with your data.
 Review your installed apps and their permissions regularly.

 – Avoid public Wi-Fi: It’s horribly insecure, and sometimes the Wi-Fi network itself is actually set up as a trap specifically to steal your data.
 Stick with your phone’s data connection if you need a secure network.
-If you must use public Wi-Fi, see our guide to doing so in the most secure way here.
+If you must use public Wi-Fi, see our guide on Public WiFi Security: 9 Steps to Protect Yourself.